drewloewe/self-assessments/final.md

 **3. Required: Ownership of Learning**

 *	Did you come to class prepared (F2F classes) and participate (all classes) regularly?
 If so, how consistent were you?
 Did you find ways to improve in this way?
-*	Did you made specific notes about problems and questions and bring them to class to share (F2F classes)/share them electronically (online classes)?
+*	How did you use feedback and advice?
 * Did you seek guidance outside of the classroom (office visits, Zoom hours, Writing Center, other)?
 If so, what, and how consistently?
 How did that help (or not help)?
 If not, why not?
 * Which specific areas did you want to improve on in this class?
 * What was your concrete, specific plan to improve in those areas during the second half of the class?
 How did you do in carrying out that plan?